By Easy Stages Across the Pacific: Polynesian Voyaging Ancestors and the Andite Sailor Tradition

 Confidence and Evidence

-• Basis: The Urantia Book directly documents the 132 Andite sailor Pacific crossing at UB 78:5.7 with specific detail about the crossing route, the island-stepping-stone strategy, and the biological-modification of native groups.
-The Polynesian voyaging-ancestor tradition preserves specifically the memory of sailor-teacher ancestors arriving from the west.
-The mainstream Austronesian-expansion archaeological record is consistent with the UB's account when the UB's earlier-Andite-input is understood as preceding the larger-scale Austronesian expansion.
-The submerged-islands detail the UB provides matches late-Holocene paleogeographic evidence.
+- Basis: The Urantia Book directly documents the 132 Andite sailor Pacific crossing at UB 78:5.7, with detail about the route, the island-stepping strategy, and the biological modification of native groups.
+Polynesian voyaging-ancestor tradition preserves the memory of sailor-teacher ancestors arriving from the west.
+The mainstream Austronesian-expansion record is consistent with the Urantia Book's account once the Andite input is read as preceding the larger expansion.
+The submerged-islands detail matches late-Holocene paleogeographic evidence.

 Related Decoder Articles